Are you sitting on a pile of debt and wondering how will you be able to repay it?

 7. Increase your income – In order to get out of debt as quickly as possible, it’s important to expand your stream of income.
 Work extra hours until you don’t have to anymore or pick up a side-hustle to chip in some extra money.
 This comes with a need to work harder but it will all be worth it.

 8. Build an Emergency Fund – The urgency to repay your debt shouldn’t rule out the necessity of having an emergency fund for the uncertainties that come along with life.
 Before you give away every piece of your savings towards debt repayment, make it sure to build an emergency fund for any medical or other family emergency that might arrive.
+I use a proper Emergency Fund Tracker for this purpose as it helps me keep a track of the progress.
 Having an emergency fund is your financial cushion against the uncertain life and it should be the first thing that you build before starting to repay the debt.

 9. Stop obsessing over what your pals are doing – Peer pressure and an associated desire to live a rich life often forces us to make wrong financial decisions.
 You are randomly scrolling through your social media feed only to catch a glimpse of your old school friend vacationing at an exotic location and you can’t help but obsess over his life.
 Well, that’s when you need to get hold of your wants and think of spending money on things that you actually need or you will be driven to a life that might drown you further into a pool of debt.
 Focus on what you can afford and not what can drive you further into debt.